Hello! My name is Amélie which comes from the root word ‘Amal’ that means energy and effort.

 When the Australian Doula College (ADC) launched a face-to-face training with its founder Renee Adair in conjunction with the renowned Jivamukti and Prenatal Yoga teacher, Katie Manitsas, I jumped on the occasion.
 For the first time in Australia, it offered the combination of a full Doula Certification with a Prenatal Yoga Teacher Training.
 The ADC offers the most comprehensive, only peer-reviewed Doula Training in Australia, that is also now government accredited, a first worldwide!

-Also, after assisting Nadine Richardson on several SheBirths® childbirth education courses and being part of their list of recommended Doulas, I got the amazing opportunity to work directly with the SheBirths® team as the Doula Program Coordinator.
-I help match expectant families with our incredible team of expert doulas.
+Also, after assisting Nadine Richardson on several SheBirths® childbirth education courses and being part of their list of recommended Doulas, I got the amazing opportunity in 2019 to work directly with the SheBirths® team as coordinator for the Doula Program.
+I match expectant families with our incredible team of over 40 doulas.

-I started a new volunteer role as the social media coordinator for the not-for-profit organisation Homebirth NSW, supporting homebirth families and increasing access to homebirth services in New South Wales.
+I volunteered as the social media coordinator for the not-for-profit organisation Homebirth NSW, supporting homebirth families and increasing access to homebirth services in New South Wales.

 Continuous education is key as a Doula and I have been lucky enough to be able to attend several incredible workshops with worldwide birth keepers:

 I attended an incredible workshop with Debra Pascali-Bonaro, Director of the award-winning documentary “Orgasmic Birth: The Best-Kept Secret” which is NOT about getting an orgasm during birth haha but explores the intimate, sensorial and sacred nature of birth!